adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 description: Use modifiers to change appearance based on slight differences.
 ---

 Like state, a modifier can also override styles.
-This is useful when modules (or components) are almost identical but have slight differences.
+This is useful when modules (or components) have small and well understood differences.

-In this case, reusing and abstracting common CSS rules is useful for maintainability, which is best explained with an example.

 Take an e-commerce site whereby each category has a unique background image in the header.

 All headers have the same padding, and margin etc. The only difference is the background image.
-To apply the differences, we can use a modify.
-For example, the HTML for the *boys* category would be:
+For example, the *boys* category would have a modifier as follows:

 	<div class="categoryHeader categoryHeader-boys">

-And similarly, the *girls* category would be:
+And similarly, the *girls* category whould have a *girls* modifier:

 	<div class="categoryHeader categoryHeader-girls">

-And the CSS would be:
+The CSS would be:

 	.categoryHeader {
 	  padding-top: 50px;